al1abb/cybersecurity-vault-obsidian/Security/Web/Vulnerabilities/Server Side Vulnerabilities/SSRF.md

 ---
 ## Blind SSRF

 In Blind SSRF, you can't see the response from the web app.
-Instead, the response can be sent to another service or DB
+Instead, the response is sent to another service or DB

 ---
 ## Important notes